roberto-mardeni/vsonline/vs-online/how-to/vscode.md

 The actively connected environment cannot be deleted from within VS Code, however while [disconnected from an environment](#disconnect-from-an-environment), there's two ways to permanently delete it:

 1. Use the **VS Online: Delete Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to select the environment to be deleted then press the **Delete** button on the confirmation prompt.
-2. Right-click the name of the disconnected environment in the **VS Online** panel to reveal a context menu with a **Delete** option.
+2. Right-click the name of the disconnected environment in the **VS Online** panel to reveal a context menu with a **Delete Environment** option.
 Select it and press the **Delete** button on the confirmation prompt.

+## Restore a self-hosted environment

+If your self-hosted environment becomes unavailable, you can attempt to restore it on the registered machine.

+Right-click the self-hosted environment in the **VS Online** panel to reveal a context menu with a **Restore Local Environment** option.
+This option is only visible if you are currently working on the machine registered as a self-hosted environment.

+Select the **Restore Local Environment** option and wait for a notification toast indicating that the environment has been restored.

 ## Unregister a self-hosted environment

 A self-hosted environment can be unregistered from any machine in one of two ways:

 1. Use the **VS Online: Unregister Environment** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to select the environment to be unregistered then press the **Unregister** button on the confirmation prompt.
-2. Right-click the name of the disconnected environment in the **VS Online** panel to reveal a context menu with an **Unregister** option.
+2. Right-click the name of the disconnected environment in the **VS Online** panel to reveal a context menu with an **Unregister Environment** option.
 Select it and press the **Unregister** button on the confirmation prompt.

-You can alway [re-register](#Self-hosted) the same machine in the future.

 ## Using the integrated terminal